-- 17. From about September 1991 to at least 31 December 1993, Miroslav TADIĆ, both prior to and while serving as a member and as Chairman of the Exchange Commission and as a member of the Serb Crisis Staff, committed and aided and abetted the commission of the crime of persecutions as described in paragraphs 13 and 14 above, through his participation in the following acts or omissions, among others: - a. the forcible take-over of the municipality of Bosanski Šamac by Serb forces; - b. the unlawful arrest and confinement of numerous Bosnian Croat, Bosnian Muslim and other non-Serb civilians on political, racial or religious grounds and not for their protection and safety; - c. the cruel and inhumane treatment of Bosnian Croats, Bosnian Muslims and other non-Serb civilians including beatings, torture, forced labour assignments and confinement under inhumane conditions; - d. the deportation, forcible transfer and expulsion of Bosnian Croats, Bosnian Muslims and other non-Serb civilians, including women, children and the elderly, from their homes and villages by force, intimidation and coercion; and - e. the destruction, plundering and looting of the property of Bosnian Croats, Bosnian Muslims and other non-Serb civilians including dwellings, businesses, personal property and livestock. - 18.
-From about September 1991 to about 31 December 1992, Simo ZARIĆ, both prior to and while serving in such various positions as the "Assistant Commander for Intelligence, Reconnaissance, Morale and Information" of the Fourth Detachment, "Chief of National Security Service" in Bosanski Šamac, "Deputy to the President of the War Council for Security Matters" in Odžak and "Assistant Commander of the 2nd Posavina Brigade for Morale and Information," committed and aided and abetted the commission of the crime of persecutions as described in paragraphs 13 and 14 above, through his participation in the following acts or omissions, among others: - a. the forcible take-over of the municipality of Bosanski Šamac by Serb forces;
+- 33. From about September 1991 to at least 31 December 1993, Miroslav TADIĆ, both prior to and while serving as a member and as Chairman of the Exchange Commission and as a member of the Serb Crisis Staff, committed and aided and abetted the commission of the crime of persecutions as described in paragraphs 29 and 30 above, through his participation in the following acts or omissions, among others: - (a) the forcible take-over of the municipality of Bosanski Šamac by Serb forces; - (b) the unlawful arrest and confinement of numerous Bosnian Croat, Bosnian Muslim and other non-Serb civilians on political, racial or religious grounds and not for their protection and safety; - (c) the cruel and inhumane treatment of Bosnian Croats, Bosnian Muslims and other non-Serb civilians including beatings, torture, forced labour assignments and confinement under inhumane conditions; - (d) the deportation, forcible transfer and expulsion of Bosnian Croats, Bosnian Muslims and other non-Serb civilians, including women, children and the elderly, from their homes and villages by force, intimidation and coercion; and - (e) the destruction, plundering and looting of the property of Bosnian Croats, Bosnian Muslims and other non-Serb civilians including dwellings, businesses, personal property and livestock. - 34.
+From on or about 17 April 1992 through at least 31 December 1993, Stevan TODOROVIĆ, while serving as Chief of Police of Bosanski Šamac and as a member of the Serb Crisis Staff, committed and aided and abetted the commission of the crime of persecutions as described in paragraphs 29 and 30 above, through his participation in the following acts or omissions, among others: - (a) the forcible take-over of the municipality of Bosanski Šamac by Serb forces; - (b) the murders, sexual assaults and repeated beatings of numerous Bosnian Croats, Bosnian Muslims and other non-Serb civilians detained in various detention camps in and around the Bosanski Šamac municipality;